ChatterBoxIO/chatterbox/README.md

 - model: (Optional) The Deepgram model to use for transcription.
 Default is 'nova-3'.
 - language: (Optional) The language for transcription.
 Default is 'multi' for multi-language support.
 - noTranscriptTimeoutSeconds: (Optional) If provided, the bot will automatically leave the session after this many seconds without receiving any transcript.
 Must be a number.
+- noParticipantsLeftTimeoutSeconds: (Optional) The number of seconds to wait before leaving once the bot detects it is the only participant remaining.
+Defaults to 5 seconds.
+Must be a number.

 ### WebSocket Event Callbacks